AUMSA/2020-MSA-content/Workshops/Git & GitHub/README.md

 Done reading the guides and want to get your hands dirty.
 Here's a GitHub "Hello World" to start the magical world of GitHub

 - [GitHub Hello World](https://guides.github.com/activities/hello-world/)

+## Git & Beyond

+- **Host your website** - **GitHub Pages** is a popular service for hosting web pages via GitHub.
+You can learn more about it here: https://guides.github.com/features/pages/

+- **Share code & notes** GitHub also allows you to easily share your code, notes or other snippets through GitHub Gist: https://gist.github.com/

+## Offical Docs
+- You can find the offical GitHub Documentation here: https://help.github.com/en
+- They also have official video guides which you can find on this link: https://www.youtube.com/githubguides